Board Officers

 Texas State University

-President of SENG (Supporting the Emotional Needs of the Gifted); Member, NAGC Board of Directors (National Association for Gifted Children)
+Past President of SENG (Supporting the Emotional Needs of the Gifted); Member, NAGC

 Dr. Collins is the core faculty for Talent Development at Texas State University, San Marcos.
-She serves as President of SENG (Supporting the Emotional Needs of the Gifted) and is member-at-large for NAGC (National Association for Gifted Children) Board of Directors.
+She serves as Past President of SENG (Supporting the Emotional Needs of the Gifted) and was member-at-large for NAGC (National Association for Gifted Children) Board of Directors.
 Dr. Collins holds a Ph.D. in Educational Psychology and Ed.S. in Gifted and Creative Education (University of Georgia) along with advanced degrees and educational certifications in mathematics, technology education, and computer science.
 She is an engineer by training (B.S., University of Alabama) and her research foci include social, emotional, and cultural (SEC) contexts of gifted, advanced, and talent development; STEM identity development in underrepresented students; and mentoring across the lifespan.
 Among many honors, Dr. Collins was awarded the 2011 Mary Frasier Equity and Excellence Award presented to her by the Georgia Association of Gifted Children (GAGC) for her work in advancing educational opportunities for underrepresented students in gifted education.

 Dr. Fred Bonner